How to Animate with Keyframes in CLIP STUDIO PAINT

 We can see the trajectory of the animated 2D Camera.

 Remember to activate the preview in Animation - Playback Settings - Render 2D Camera.
-So you can see the final frame of your animation.
+This way, you can see the final framing of your animation.

 (15) Elements in 2D Camera

-For the elements to be visible correctly with the movement of the 2D Camera you must insert all the layers inside the Camera folder.
+For the elements to be correctly visible with the 2D Camera's movement, you must insert all layers into the Camera folder.

 (16) Animation Preview with 2D Camera

-For this we are going to: File - Export Animation - Movie.
-And we create our animation as video.
+To do this, go to: File - Export Animation - Movie.
+And create your animation as a video.
 Remember to choose the folder where you want to export your animation and export in 1920x1080.
 Full HD.

 (18) Final Animation with Keyframes and 2D Camera